RitishBandi30/DIS-P16/README.md

 The output is mapper_sorted_USA.txt file which is then fed to reducer
 >python Reducer_USA.py
 ![red_usa](https://cloud.githubusercontent.com/assets/22079666/25060070/166c367e-215a-11e7-8cf7-a29c4628668b.PNG)
-The output is plotted in pie chart as below.
+The output is plotted in pie chart as below using excel sheet.
+We did it by selecting the complete data and inserting a pie chart.
 ![image](https://cloud.githubusercontent.com/assets/22079666/25060067/0d0c7508-215a-11e7-9b4e-a71c467d8bfc.png)

+We have used git for sharing our code and is accessible as it is public.
+The work was shared to all and everyone did there part and pushed their work into the git repository.